 Vector Inspector Program (V.I.P.)

-This citizen science program mobilizes students in the San Gabriel Valley to aid us in the battle against mosquitoes and the dangerous viruses they can transmit.
+This community science program mobilizes students in the San Gabriel Valley to aid us in the battle against mosquitoes and the dangerous viruses they can transmit.

 Recommended for kindergarten through sixth grade.